 You will then meander through the intricate alleys and narrow streets of the old city center and be able to admire some of its most ancient stores and buildings.
 Santiago's old quarter has the UNESCO World Heritage designation and you will see why as you look at the palaces, churches, alleyways and squares in the historic center.

 You will also make a visit to the traditional market where many of its traders are the producers, harvesters, butchers and fishmongers selling their very own fresh vegetables, fruit, local cheeses, catches of the day etc. En-route you will be introduced to the famous Galician gastronomy - the Galician Rias offer a wide variety of fish (mostly eaten boiled or grilled) and seafood, so you will surely delight in tasting the typical dishes such as Fair-style octopus, seafood, fried peppers from Padron and the famous empanadas or meat pies, accompanied by a glass of Albarino wine.

-Your private guide will leave you with many personalized suggestions for some more great Galician food for lunch and for more sightseeing for the rest of your day.
+Your private guide will leave you with many personalized suggestions for some more sightseeing for the rest of your day.
 For example, a walk in the beautiful open space that is Alameda Park dating back to the 19th century offers a privileged and stunning view of ancient Santiago!

-In a Nutshell: Private guided morning tour of historical Santiago de Compostela, Overnight in Santiago de Compostela
+In a Nutshell: Private guided morning tour of historical Santiago de Compostela with food and wine tastings, Overnight in Santiago de Compostela